mas-bandwidth/gafferongames/content/post/integration_basics.md

         a = f/m

-Since acceleration is the rate of change in velocity over time, we can also say that force divided by mass is the rate of change in velocity:
+Acceleration is the rate of change in velocity over time:

         dv/dt = a = F/m

-Similarly, velocity is the rate of change in position over time:
+and velocity is the rate of change in position over time:

         dx/dt = v

-This means that if we know the current position and velocity of an object, and the forces that will be applied to it, we can integrate to find its position and velocity at some time in the future.
+This means if we know the current position and velocity of an object, and the forces that will be applied to it, we can integrate to find its position and velocity at some time in the future.

 ## Numerical Integration